aburch/simutrans/simutrans/readme.txt

 http://forum.simutrans.com/

-If the forum entries and community can't help, you can one of the developer by email:
+If the forum entries and community can't help, you can contact one of the developer by email:

 team@64.simutrans.com